Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 In order to follow this quick tutorial, it is best to open the files in `grpc/cpp/src/tutorial/rshuttle/`

-    ServiceLayerMain.cpp        : The full tutorial example using version 2 (SLAF protos) ServiceLayerAsyncInit.cpp   : Used to help setup the client-server connection ServiceLayerRoutev2.cpp     : Used to setup the Route Operations using version 2 (SLAF protos)
+    ServiceLayerMain.cpp        : The full tutorial example using version 2 (SLAF protos) (Includes version 1 example too but only default ipv4 route case exists for version 1)
+    ServiceLayerAsyncInit.cpp   : Used to help setup the client-server connection ServiceLayerRoutev2.cpp     : Used to setup the Route Operations using version 2 (SLAF protos)